jqwik-team/jqwik/BACKLOG.md

   - Recursive generators, like in http://propertesting.com/book_custom_generators.html#_recursive_generators
   - @Regex(RegularExpression value)
-  - Contstrain charset for String and Char generation through @Charset(String charset) constraint
+  - Constrain charset for String and Char generation through @Charset(String charset) constraint
   - BigIntegers: Should also generate numbers beyond Long.MAX. @Positive should also exceed Long.MAX
   - Integrals of all kind: With upper limit, change distribution towards smaller numbers according to tries